Click here for the Baja Experts!

 Caution!
 If the tide has been out for a while, the pools can get boiling hot, and soaking is not recommended until the incoming tides cool the water temperature.

 The Enchanted Islands south of Puertecitos offer raw nature and beauty few visitors are able to experience.
-Visit the web site of GONE TO BAJA ADVENTURES for more information!

 TOP OF PAGE